 - To prevent the cash being used for terrorist activities/terror funding

-- This is the only second-time post independence (even before Independence Demonetization was done in 1946) that the measure such as Demonetization has been announced.
-The last time this was done was in 1978 under Morarji Desai government when Rs 500, Rs 1000 and Rs 10000 notes were demonetized.
+- This is the only second-time post-independence (even before Independence Demonetization was done in 1946) that the measure such as Demonetization has been announced.
+The last time this was done was in 1978 under the Morarji Desai government when Rs 500, Rs 1000, and Rs 10000 notes were demonetized.
 A CBDT report which evaluated this measure concluded that

 - It was an ineffective move as only 15% of the high denominations were exchanged

-- The rest never surfaced for the fear of stringent penalty by government.
-As per the High Denomination Bank Notes (Demonetization) Act, 1978, it barred the transfer and receipt of high denomination bank notes and made any contravention including false declaration by depositors and others punishable — with a fine or a three year prison term
+- The rest never surfaced for the fear of stringent penalties by the government.
+As per the High Denomination Bank Notes (Demonetization) Act, 1978, it barred the transfer and receipt of high denomination banknotes and made any contravention including a false declaration by depositors and others punishable — with a fine or a three-year prison term

-- The report concluded that demonetization may not be a solution as black money was largely held in the form of benami properties, bullion and jewelry.
+- The report concluded that demonetization may not be a solution as black money was largely held in the form of benami properties, bullion, and jewellery.
 Such a measure would only increase the cost as more currency notes which have to be printed.
-It could also have an adverse impact on the banking logistics
+It could also harm the banking logistics

 (In the present age the European Central Bank has announced that it would demonetize €500 note)

-- India has one of the highest levels of currencies in circulation which is more than 12% of its GDP value; and the 1000 and 500 rupee notes account for 24.4% (around 2300 crore pieces) of currencies in circulation but for over 85% in terms of value of the currency in circulation Having said so it has to be kept in mind that India is not an outlier in this segment as there are various other countries such as USAs $100 note and Japan’s ¥10000 account for over 80% of currencies under circulation.
+- India has one of the highest levels of currencies in circulation which is more than 12% of its GDP value, and the 1000 and 500 rupee notes account for 24.4% (around 2300 crore pieces) of currencies in circulation but over 85% in terms of the value of the currency in circulation Having said so it has to be kept in mind that India is not an outlier in this segment as there are various other countries such as USA’s $100 note and Japan’s ¥10000 account for over 80% of currencies under circulation.